 The Theatre Program

-The major in Theatre offers students extraordinary flexibility to customize their college experience by choosing courses in the area of theatre in which they are most interested—acting, directing, costume design, scenic design, theatre history and literature, playwriting, lighting design, theatre management, arts management, theatre technology, and costume technology.
+A major in Theatre leads to a Bachelor of Arts degree in Performing Arts.
+The major offers students extraordinary flexibility to customize their college experience by choosing courses in the area of theatre in which they are most interested—acting, directing, costume design, scenic design, theatre history and literature, playwriting, lighting design, theatre management, arts management, theatre technology, and costume technology.
 Through a solid core of foundation courses and an impressive array of electives, students build a major program that allows them to pursue a professional career upon graduation.

 Equally important to coursework are the many opportunities available for students to practice in our theatres what they are learning in our classrooms and studios.
 The Department believes that an experiential approach to theatre education offers the greatest potential of success to the emerging theatre artist.
 Ours is a hands-on program that emphasizes student leadership and responsibility.
 In addition to acting on our stages, theatre majors design, direct, build, choreograph, and manage productions in our theatres, as well as serve other leadership capacities in the Department.
 Beyond the main stage, students program and manage Studio 115, our flexible black box theatre, producing a season of performances that range in scope from evenings of scenes to fully-produced musicals.